autonity/docs.autonity.org/content/docs/validators/register-vali/_index.md

 ### Step 3.
 Submit the registration transaction.

 {{< alert title="Important Note" >}}
 The commands given in this step assume that your `.autrc` configuration file contains a `keyfile = <path>` entry pointing to the keyfile for the treasury account used to generate the proof of node ownership above.
-If this is not the case, use the `--keyfile` option in the `aut validator regster` and `aut tx sign` command below, to ensure that the registration transaction is compatible with the proof.
+If this is not the case, use the `--keyfile` option in the `aut validator register` and `aut tx sign` command below, to ensure that the registration transaction is compatible with the proof.
 {{< /alert >}}

 ```bash